How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 • "(service AWS-Service) (instance i-1234567890abcdefg) (port 443) is unhealthy in (target-group arn:aws:elasticloadbalancing:us-east-1:111111111111:targetgroup/aws-targetgroup/123456789) due to (reason Health checks failed)"

-You might also receive the following error from your Amazon ECS task console:
+You might receive the following error from your Amazon ECS task console:

 "Task failed ELB health checks in (target-group arn:aws:elasticloadbalancing:us-east-1:111111111111:targetgroup/aws-targetgroup/123456789)"

-If you get the error "(service AWS-Service) (task c13b4cb40f1f4fe4a2971f76ae5a47ad) failed container health checks," then see How do I troubleshoot the container health check failures for Amazon ECS tasks?
+For failed container health checks, see How do I troubleshoot container health check failures for Amazon ECS tasks?

 Resolution

-• Confirm that the security group associated with your load balancer allows egress traffic to your container instances or task elastic network interface on the registered port.
-Confirm that the same is true for the health check port that's associated with your container instance, if applicable.
+• The security group that's associated with your load balancer allows outbound traffic to your container instances or task network interface on the registered port.
+Also, allow outbound traffic to your container instances on the health check port.

 When you configure an Availability Zone for your load balancer, Elastic Load Balancing creates a load balancer node in the Availability Zone.
-If you register targets in an Availability Zone, but don't turn on the Availability Zone, then these registered targets don't receive traffic.
+If you register targets in the Availability Zone but don't turn on the Availability Zone, then the registered targets don't receive traffic.
 For more information, see Availability Zones and load balancer nodes.

-To find out the Availability Zones that your load balancer is configured for, complete the following steps:
+To determine the Availability Zones that your load balancer is configured for, complete the following steps:

 1. Open the Amazon EC2 console.